 - Debriding meniscal tears

-In conjunction with the arthroscopy service, Dr. Ben-Amotz is offering regenerative medicine.
+In conjunction with the arthroscopy service, Dr. Melissa Hobday is offering regenerative medicine in Philadelphia.
 Regenerative Medicine involves in-house bone marrow collection which is sent to local university collaborators for stem cell culturing.
 We are also offering injection of Autologous Conditioned Serum (ACS).
 These innovative technologies are used for the treatment of tendon and ligament injuries as well as osteoarthritis.